vsepohui/muicie_perl/README.md

 Code for Sound Processing for CPU on Perl:

 * Mixer.pl - Code for Mixers and CISCOs
+* Mixes.pas - Code for Next-Generation of Chipses CISCOs

 Code for Cashdesks on Perl (for CPU) and Pascal (for Chips):